ivybm/IS601-finals-ibm/README.md

 The API supports CRUD (create, read, update, delete) for the three objects.
 The script named `init_db.py` will initialize an empty database using relational constraints (primary keys and foreign keys) from the `customers.json` and `items.json` file we used in the midterm project.
 The SQLite database is in a file named `db.sqlite`.
 The FastAPI backend reads and writes from `db.sqlite` and is called `main.py`.

-ThHE API supports the following endpoints:
+The API supports the following endpoints:

 | Method | Path | Description |
 |--------|------|-------------|